Adnan-Talebi/DL-CF-GRS/README.md

 This repository contains the source code of the experiments run for a paper titled "*Deep Neural Aggregation for Recommending Items to a Group of Users*".
 This work has been submitted to the Information Sciences journal (ref.
 INS-D-23-4969) and is currently under review.
 You can read its preprint on arXiv.: [https://arxiv.org/abs/2307.09447](https://arxiv.org/abs/2307.09447).

-## Data library
+## python RS data library

-This project use an external library.
+This project use a library that manage all preprocessing for recommender system datasets.
+It has not been plubished as a python package yet, so it is included in this repository.
+You can added it to your path:

 ```
 PYTHONPATH="/workspace/rs-data-python:."
 export PYTHONPATH
 ```

+### Datasets

+All experiments use the datasets from the java library [CF4J](https://cf4j.etsisi.upm.es/)

 ## Project Layout

+This is the project layout with an explanation about what you can find in each directory.

 ```txt
 - data